-If the Isoflavone Transaction is completed, Novogen will sell to Marshall Edwards and Marshall Edwards will acquire from Novogen the Isoflavone-related Assets and Marshall Edwards will issue 1,000 shares of its Series A Convertible Preferred Stock to Novogen.
+If the Isoflavone Transaction is completed, Novogen will sell to Marshall Edwards and Marshall Edwards will acquire from Novogen the Isoflavonerelated Assets, which include certain assets used in or generated under or in connection with the discovery, development, manufacture and marketing of intellectual property and products based on the field of isoflavonoid technology and on compounds known as isoflavones, including those related to the drug candidates Phenoxodiol, Triphendiol, NV 143 and NV-128, and Marshall Edwards will issue 1,000 shares of its Series A Convertible Preferred Stock to Novogen.
+For a more detailed description of the Isoflavone-related Assets, please see "The Asset Purchase Agreement."
 Each share of the Series A Convertible Preferred Stock will be convertible at any time, and from time to time, into 4,827 shares of Marshall Edwards common stock without the payment of additional consideration by the holder.
-In the event a Phase II clinical trial involving any of the isoflavone technology acquired by Marshall Edwards pursuant to the Asset Purchase Agreement has achieved a statistically significant result (p=0.05 or less) or a first patient is enrolled in a Phase III clinical trial involving such technology, whichever is earlier, each share of the Series A Convertible Preferred Stock not already converted may be converted into 9,654 shares of Marshall Edwards common stock.
+In the event a Phase II clinical trial involving any of the isoflavone technology acquired by Marshall Edwards pursuant to the Asset Purchase Agreement has achieved a statistically significant result (p=0.05 or less) or a first patient is enrolled in a Phase III clinical trial involving such technology, whichever is earlier, each share of the Series A Convertible Preferred

+Stock not already converted may be converted into 9,654 shares of Marshall Edwards common stock.
 For a more detailed description of the Series A Convertible Preferred Stock please see "Description of Marshall Edwards Capital Stock-Preferred Stock-Series A Convertible Preferred Stock."